CS571-F25/p204/spec.md

   - Rooms persist in localStorage until the owner deletes them.
   - Hard cap of 25 rooms per installation to prevent unbounded storage.
   - The recents list keeps the 10 most recently opened room IDs for quick access.
+- **Mail & Invites**:
+  - Invites are stored in `termrooms_invites` with sender, recipient, and message metadata.
+  - MailPage surfaces invites addressed to the signed-in username (or guest display name) and offers a simple invite form.

 ---